 Your project page is like a book cover.
 The first impression is paramount to enticing your audience to read on and pledge.
-Just as points mean prizes, perfect project pages mean pledges!
+A well-prepared project page will make a big difference to your crowdfunding campaign.

 First things first; the punchy title and URL (link)